songfd2018/BUSseq-1.0/README.md

 This step will take 12 mins to run MCMC sampling on 4 different *K* values.

-For general cases, change the working directory and run the following two commands in the terminal to conduct MCMC sampling and posterior inference directly:
+For general cases, you can change the working directory and run the following two commands in the terminal to conduct MCMC sampling and posterior inference directly:
 ```
 cd /your/working/directory/
 /your/BUSseq/source/code/directory/BUSseq -d./ -r/your/count/data/directory/ -p [your study name] -v [version] -K [the number of cell types] -i [the number of iterations] -o [the number of iterations for each output] -s [seed] -c [the number of cores for parallel]